shahvansh7781/Monitoring/prometheus_ec2_sd/readme.md

 ### Steps for EC2 Monitoring using Prometheus Service Discovery

 Why we need service discovery?
-Because suppose we have 100 EC2 instances then we will not add each instance manually to prometheus.yaml instead we want something that automatically discovers EC2 instances and starts scraping metrics from them.
-Service discovery is used here.
+Suppose we have 100 EC2 instances then we will not add each instance manually to prometheus.yaml instead we want something that automatically discovers EC2 instances and starts scraping metrics from them.
+This is called Service discovery.

 1. Create a Prometheus Server(EC2 running prometheus)
 2. Allow port 9090 in security group of this prometheus server.